Chirag-12345/Generrete/README.md

 # Generrete
-It is a web application that utilizes the MERN stack to enable users to generate offer letters and singlecolumn resumes that are compatible with applicant tracking systems.
+It is a web application that utilizes the MERN stack to enable users to generate offer letters and multi column resumes that are compatible with applicant tracking systems.

 ### To visit Generrete [here](https://generrete.netlify.app/)